finbourne/insights-sdk-java/sdk/docs/AuditingApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // AuditingApi apiInstance = apiFactory.build(AuditingApi.class);

         AuditingApi apiInstance = ApiFactoryBuilder.build(fileName).build(AuditingApi.class);
         CreateAuditEntry createAuditEntry = new CreateAuditEntry(); // CreateAuditEntry | Information about the entry to be created. try {
+            // uncomment the below to set overrides at the request level
+            // AuditEntry result = apiInstance.createEntry(createAuditEntry).execute(opts);

             AuditEntry result = apiInstance.createEntry(createAuditEntry).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {